 You have probably heard of event-based marketing.
 If not, you might be interested to know that quite a few of the traditional celebrations like Father’s Day and possibly Valentine’s Day, as we know them, were once marketing campaigns.

 In the past and present, and well into the future, event marketing remains an effective way of grabbing the attention of big groups.
-A correctly implemented strategy will help you provide each member of a target group with an experience that will resonate in his/her heart.
+A correct customer engagement strategy will help you provide each member of a target group with an experience that will resonate in his/her heart.
 And it is the hearts you want to win, isn’t it?

 Plush hearts and family feasts recede into the background to make way for more ‘audience-oriented’ events.
 You can use anything from cultural or sports to find common ground with your existing and prospective customers and thus guarantee increased engagement.